A program of Matter of Trust

 6 States Tapping Into the Benefits of Carbon FarmingThis entry was posted

-in Education, Farming & Agriculture, News At A Glance and tagged carbon farming.
+in Carbon and Our Soil, Education, Farming & Agriculture, News At A Glance and tagged carbon farming.
 Bookmark the permalink.

 Last month, Hawaii became the first state in the nation to pass legislation officially supporting the Paris climate agreement, just days after President Trump announced he was pulling the U.S. out of the global agreement.
 One of the two landmark laws signed in Hawai’i was an act creating the Carbon Farming Task Force.
 Written and championed by Hawai’i Center for Food Safety, along with the Sierra Club of Hawaiʻi and Surfrider Foundation O’ahu Chapter, the task force went into effect July 1 and will develop incentives for Hawai’i’s farmers and ranchers to improve the resilience of their lands by increasing the soil’s carbon content.